1988 Major League Baseball All-Star Game

 The 1988 Major League Baseball All-Star Game was the 59th playing of the "Midsummer Classic" between Major League Baseball's American League (AL) and National League All-Star teams.
 The All-Star Game was held on July 12, 1988, at Riverfront Stadium in Cincinnati, Ohio, the home of the NL's Cincinnati Reds.

 The game resulted in the AL defeating the NL 2-1.
 Terry Steinbach, a catcher for the AL's Oakland Athletics, won the All-Star game's most valuable player award.
 Steinbach was credited with both of the AL's two runs in the game.
 Frank Viola of the Minnesota Twins was the winning pitcher.

+This was Cincinnati's fourth time hosting, tying the Reds with the Cleveland Guardians for the most All-Star Games hosted by a franchise.
+It was also the second and final time the game was held at Riverfront Stadium.
+The Midsummer Classic would return to the city in 2015, when the Reds had moved into Great American Ballpark.

 All-Star rosters

 Players in italics have since been inducted into the National Baseball Hall of Fame.